magiclen/ts-date-differencer/README.md

 */
 ```

 This library can handle leap years correctly.
-The result of following code is a bit confusing but resonable.
+The result of following code is a bit confusing but reasonable.

 ```typescript
 import { dateDiff } from "date-differencer";